-There shall be created a Public Art Trust to serve as a repository of all public art tinancial contributions generated by application of this ordinance or made by private persons or entities.
+There shall be created a Public Art Trust to serve as a repository of all public art contributions generated by application of this ordinance.
 Such Trust shall be administered for the purpose of implementation of this ordinance.
 The terms of the Trust shall be consistent with this ordinance and shall be interpreted by reference to this ordinance.